cosmos510/Bricks_Breakout/README.md

 ## Game_Play

-Control Keys:
+### Control Keys:
-.Move paddle right =  right arrow
+- Move paddle right :  "Right arrow"
-.Move paddle left =  left arrow
+- Move paddle left =  "Left arrow"
-.Pause game = space
+- Pause game = "Space"
-.restart game = y
+- restart game = "y"

+### Features

+The brick has a ‘quantity’ property, which is its weight, i.e., the number of times it needs to be hit by the ball before it disappears.
+This number is randomly given to a brick.

+Differents levels are in improvement to had more 'weight' to brick each level or more row or both.